PremchandGat/U-BOOT-RPI/readme.md

 ## Prerequisites
-Before we build the u-boot binay first we have to do some setup required to build u-boot
+Before we begin there are few packages we need to install in our linux host system and create workspace where we can save all the files required to complete this artical

 ### First we Create Workspace where we can save nacessory files and folders
 > `prem@Ubuntu:~/Desktop$` ***mkdir U-BOOT-RPI*** </br>